-The 2012 national championship was the first NCAA title won by a women's team at Tufts.
-Mattera was selected National Field Hockey Coaches Association (NFHCA) National Coach of the Year that season.
-Last fall, she brought the Jumbos back to the NCAA Championship Game for the fourth time (2018, 2016, 2012, 2008).
+The 2012 national championship - a 2-1 victory against Montclair State - was the first NCAA title won by a women's team at Tufts.
+Mattera was voted National Field Hockey Coaches Association (NFHCA) National Coach of the Year that season.
+That squad has been selected for induction into the Tufts Athletics Hall of Fame.

-Now in her 16th year, Coach Mattera has built Tufts Field Hockey into one of the elite programs in the country.
-In 2018, she directed the Jumbos to a 19-3 record that included NCAA and conference runner-up finishes.
-In 2016 she led Tufts to its second New England Small College Athletic Conference (NESCAC) championship and into the NCAA Championship Game.
-She was selected as the NFHCA's Regional Coach of the Year.
-Last season, Tufts' final ranking of #4 in the NFHCA poll marked the 10th time in the last 12 seasons that the Jumbos finished among the top 15 teams in the nation.
+Now in her 18th year, Coach Mattera has built Tufts Field Hockey into one of the elite programs in the country.
+The 2019 season saw the Jumbos finish with a 15-5 record, play in the NESCAC championship game and advance to the NCAA Tournament "Elite Eight."
+Tufts' final ranking of #4 in the NFHCA poll marked the 11th time in the last 12 seasons that the Jumbos finished among the top 15 teams in the nation.

-The Tufts program has a 181-43 (.808) record over the last 12 seasons.
+Tufts has a 184-43 overall record and 97-21 mark in the conference since the 2008 season.
 In 2008, Tufts had the best winning percentage in the NCAA's Division III with their 19-2 record (.905).
 Following that with an 18-2 mark in 2009, the Jumbos went 19-2 again in 2012.
-They tied the school record for wins in a season with a 19-3 mark in 2016 and again with last season's 19-3 finish.
+They tied the school record for wins in a season with a 19-3 mark in 2016 and again with the 2018 season's 19-3 finish.

 Coach Mattera and her husband Chuck have two daughters - Lucy and Maddie - and live in Wakefield.

 On the sideline for Tufts as an assistant coach since 2009, Troy Zirbel has been a part of the team's great success during the past nine seasons.